voceconnect/multi-post-thumbnails/readme.txt

 == Changelog ==

+= 1.2 =

+* Only enqueue admin scripts on needed pages (props johnjamesjacoby) and make sure thickbox is loaded (props prettyboymp).

 = 1.1 =

 * Update FAQ.
 Clean up `readme`.
 Don't yell `null`.
 Don't output link to original if there is no image.

 = 1.0 =